occampos/Global_Happiness_Analysis/README.md

 ## How is happiness influenced by different country features?

 In analyzing correlations across all recorded years, it is evident that Log GDP per Capita, Life Expectancy, and Social Support exhibit the strongest positive associations with Happiness Score.
 Freedom also shows a positive correlation, albeit to a lesser degree.
 Generosity demonstrates a slight positive relationship, while Perception of Corruption displays a modest yet noteworthy negative correlation.
-These findings are supported by the heatmap displayed in [Visual 21](#visual_21)
+These findings are supported by the heatmap displayed in [Visual 21](#visual_21) <a href="#" onclick="openDetails(); document.getElementById('visual_21').scrollIntoView(true);">Go to Image</a>

 ."

 When correlation is measured spanning all recorded years it's seen that Log GDP per Capita, Life Expectancy, and Social Support have the strongest positive relatioships with Happines Score while Freedom Score is also positively correlated to a weaker but still significant extent.
 Generosity is seen to have a slightly positive relationship and Perception of Corruption had a mildly signfiicant negative correlation.